copernicus-mogley/zkav.club/README.md

 ### Support Zk Av Club

-Your support funds privacy-first AV training, volunteer recordings, post-production, and public archives.
+If you want more workshops, more recordings, and a stronger public archive that isn’t controlled by big platforms, here’s how to back us.

 Big thanks to [Zcash Community Grants](https://zcashcommunitygrants.org/) for supporting Zk Av Club in 2026!
 Read the proposal and thread: [https://forum.zcashcommunity.com/t/zcash-community-media-infrastructure-support-zk-av-club-2026/53913](https://forum.zcashcommunity.com/t/zcash-community-media-infrastructure-support-zk-av-club-2026/53913)

-We’re also looking for support from other communities who want this work to exist (or want direct help).
-If your community needs privacy-respecting recording workflows, AV training, publishing infrastructure, or long-term archiving/metadata support, get in touch and let’s talk sponsorship or a service agreement.
+If your community wants to support the work, or wants direct help with recording workflows, AV training, publishing infrastructure, or long-term archiving and metadata, reach out via the links in [Join the Club](#join-the-club).
+Support it, or hire us.
+Either way helps.

-Zk Av Club activities are made possible by contributions from organizations, communities and people who care about decentralized tech, open-source software, privacy and freedom.
-Please help us continue by donating to the addresses below.

-We don’t track donors; on-chain only shows what the chain reveals.
+If you’d like to pitch in, the addresses below are the simplest way.
+(We don’t do donor tracking.)

 [Zcash](https://z.cash)